 Grace Poore, from Malaysia, is the Regional Program Coordinator for Asia and the Pacific Islands at the OutRight Action International formerly known as the International Gay and Lesbian Human Rights Commission.
 She oversees multi-country documentation and advocacy projects in Asia, conducts trainings on human rights documentation, and facilitates LBT engagement with UN mechanisms, specifically the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 She co-wrote the video, “Courage Unfolds” about LGBT activism in Asia and the Yogyakarta Principles.
 Her other two documentary films on domestic violence and surviving child sexual abuse have been viewed in eighteen countries.
 Ms. Poore holds a Masters degree from Syracuse University, Newhouse School of Communications.
 She is a frequent contributor to online journals such as the Huffington Post and The New Civil Rights Movement.

-Maria Sjödin joined OutRight Action International formerly known as the International Gay and Lesbian Human Rights Commission as Director of Development and External Relations in 2014 after being the Executive Director of RFSL, Sweden’s largest and oldest LGBT organization for 9 years.
+Maria Sjödin joined OutRight Action International formerly known as the International Gay and Lesbian Human Rights Commission in 2014, as Director of Development and External Relations.
+From 2016 she is Deputy Executive Director.
+Between 2005-2014 she was the Executive Director of RFSL, Sweden’s largest and oldest LGBT organization.
 Maria led the expansion of RFSL’s international work from a single advocacy project to a number of projects with partner organizations in several countries and human rights and leadership training of hundreds of international LGBT activists.
-Maria serves on the board of ILGA (the global membership organiation for LGBT organizations) since 2008 and led the organizing of the largest ever ILGA World Conference hosted by RFSL in Stockholm in 2012.
+Maria served on the board of ILGA (the global membership organiation for LGBT organizations) between 2006-2014 and led the organizing of the largest ever ILGA World Conference hosted by RFSL in Stockholm in 2012.

 Jessica Stern, Executive Director of the OutRight Action International formerly known as the International Gay and Lesbian Human Rights Commission, specializes in gender, sexuality and human rights globally.
 As the first researcher on LGBT rights at Human Rights Watch and a Ralph Bunche Fellow at Amnesty International, she conducted fact-finding investigations and advocacy in relation to Iran, Kyrgyzstan, South Africa, and the United Arab Emirates.
 She has campaigned extensively for social and economic justice in the United States for the Center for Constitutional Rights, the National Gay & Lesbian Task Force, the Urban Justice Center and as a founding collective member of Bluestockings.
 A past board member of Queers for Economic Justice, she currently serves on the board of the International Bar Association’s Committee on LGBT Rights and the Law.
 Educated at the London School of Economics, she teaches at Columbia University.